ministryofjustice/staff-device-logging-infrastructure/README.md

 Your own machine for bootstrapping AWS, or by releasing features through CodePipeline in the shared Services Account.

 Please see [setup instructions](./documentation/setup.md).

+## Testing
+There is a testing suite called Terratest that tests modules in this codebase To run this codebase you will need to [install golang](https://formulae.brew.sh/formula/go)

+To run the unit test run
+- `cd test`
+- `go test -v -timeout 30m`